 The nebulosity of meaningness

-“Meaning” can apply to many things: words, art works, or “life,” for example.
+“Meaning” can apply to many things: words, artworks, or “life,” for example.
 The meanings even of words can never be fully specified.
 To varying degrees, they are ambiguous.
 Art is more extensively indefinite.
-The matters that might be called “spiritual”—which are the main topics of this book—are still more nebulous.
+The matters that might be called “spiritual”—which are major topics in this book—are still more nebulous.

-- When you think of the piece as a whole, its meaningfulness can seem quite solid.
+When you think of the work as a whole, its meaningfulness can seem quite solid.
 But when listening to it, you cannot say “this bit means this, and that bit means that.”
 The meaning becomes thin and wispy, in a sense.

-- Meaningfulness and meaninglessness also shade into each other.
-Meaningness has infinite gradations of intangibility.
+Meaningfulness and meaninglessness also shade into each other.
 It can be impossible to say whether something has meaning or not.

 The nebulosity of meaningness causes various problems: practical, social, and psychological.
 (Much of this book describes such problems.)
 Often, people would like to get rid of nebulosity, or pretend that it is not there.